 Clapham Junction Malta Cart Ruts – what are they?

 Clapham Junction Malta is covered with very puzzling and mysterious groove in the rock.
-They appear to be ancient roadways of some sort.
+At Misrah Ghar il-Kbir they appear to be ancient roadways of some sort but why are so many pairs next to each other?
 That is the very basic summary of what are the Cart Ruts but they are far more stunning than that and a bigger mystery.

 When you see them they take your breath away.
 How could they be formed and what for?